 Muskegon Community College complies with federal, state, and local laws including those that regulate the possession, use, and sale of alcoholic beverages and controlled substances.
 The following represents the drug/alcohol policies of the College.

-In compliance with the Board of Trustees' policies 4.02.00 and 5.20.00 and the Drug Free Schools and Communities Act Amendments of 1989, the following represent the Drug-Free Workplace Regulations of the College:
+In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the following represent the Drug-Free Workplace Regulations of the College: